The Land-Atmosphere-Ocean Interaction (LAOI) Group is directed by Prof. Xubin Zeng.

 Vision: Enhanced understanding and prediction of the Earth system.

-Mission: To improve the understanding and modeling of land-atmosphere-ocean interface processes by integrating theoretical analysis and modeling with global ground-based, airborne, and satellite observations; and to act as a bridge linking global observation, parameterization, climate modeling, and weather forecasting communities on interface processes.
+Mission: To improve the understanding and modeling of land-atmosphere-ocean interface processes in the Earth system by integrating theoretical analysis and modeling with global ground-based, airborne, and satellite observations; and to act as a bridge linking global observation, parameterization, climate modeling, and weather forecasting communities on interface processes.

 - Development, analysis, and interpretation of remote sensing and in situ data over land, ocean, and sea-ice

-- Development of land model and various parameterizations for weather and climate models
+- Development of land model and improvement of land, ocean surface, and atmospheric parameterizations for weather and climate models

 - Development of theories to understand the climate system